artzhk/drawcount/README.md

 # [drawcount](https://artzhk.github.io/drawcount/)
-Simple web app to draw strokes and get the number of drawn.
-Created by request of my scientific frends who asked me to create the app.
+Simple web app to draw strokes and get the number of drawn ones.
+Created by request of my friends from universities labs.

 # Why?
 Couldn't find something similar on internet.
 That is why it is here.